TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-12-24-how-to-avoid-inject-thanks-to-decorator-feature-in-nette.md

 }
 ```

-This is quite clean and easy to use, because presenters in Nette are [injected to by default](https://github.com/nette/application/blob/3165d3a8dab876f4364cdcba450a33ab0182049a/src/Bridges/ApplicationDI/ApplicationExtension.php#L111-L116).
+This is quite clean and easy to use, because presenters have injects [enabled by default](https://github.com/nette/application/blob/3165d3a8dab876f4364cdcba450a33ab0182049a/src/Bridges/ApplicationDI/ApplicationExtension.php#L111-L116).

 ## Level up

 But what if we have other objects that: